sgibson47/play-the-game/notes.md

     enable GET /games/:gameId to
     display some warning/ notification to the user when they browse to a :gameId that doesn't have a game in the db associated with it ( game was deleted or hasn't been created )

+2019-1-22:

+X 1.
+Clean up code - delete unused code and try to dry out & simplify where possible.
+  (keep it running the whole time to test for whether that breaks things
+    (this is why I wish I'd written a test suite . . .))
+2. Give application a ReadMe
+---
+3. enable GET /games/:gameId to
+    display some warning/ notification to the user when they browse to a :gameId that doesn't have a game in the db associated with it ( game was deleted or hasn't been created )
+4. Figure out & tenatively schedule putting Play The Game up on Heroku